 Ideal for music classes, bands, orchestras, or choirs.
 Can be tailored to all age groups, all levels of experience.

-Ideal for English, composition and music classes from 1st grade up.
+Ideal for English, Writing and Music classes 1st grade & up.

 Ideal for Social Studies, Geography, Government and Political Science classes.